My Kindle Workflow

 — Mortimer J. Adler

-Honestly, it's not easy to find a good book.
-One day, you're browsing your social media and see someone you follow recommending a book.
-You start reading it, but then realize it's an obscure book, lose interest in reading, and return to scrolling through your phone.
+Honestly, it's not easy.
+One day you're scrolling social media, you see someone you follow recommend a book, you start it — and then realise it's an obscure slog, lose interest, and drift back to your phone.

 Sources for eBooks

-Amazon Kindle store is the most direct option.
-Some public e-libraries are also good alternatives:
+The Amazon Kindle store is the most direct option.
+A few public e-libraries are good alternatives too:

-I always prefer the epub format because it allows me to customize the font family.
+I always prefer the EPUB format because it lets me customise the typeface.

 Say goodbye to the abridged version

-Due to censorship in China, many books in Simplified Chinese are abridged.
-In such cases, you can choose either the Traditional Chinese version or the original language edition.
+Due to censorship, many Simplified Chinese editions are abridged.
+When that happens, reach for the Traditional Chinese version or the original-language edition instead.

-If the ebook is not in a language you're familiar with, you can translate it by:
+If the book isn't in a language you read comfortably, you can translate it:

 {